 What Are You Really Feeling?

-For the faith-filled woman who is ready to stop surviving her emotions and start understanding them.
+A free guided workbook for the faith-filled woman who is ready to stop fighting her emotions and start understanding what they are trying to tell her.

 You might recognize yourself in one of these: